Jagadeeshkalyan/Notes/Jenkins.md

 * There are lot of plugins available and also if required you can create your own extensions by using JAVA language.

 * Installing plugin is not equal to installing software on the jenkins server.

+# Giving necessary permission to the Jenkins user:

+Giving sudo permissions to jenkins user: sudo su root visudo add below in allow members of group sudo to execute any command jenkins ALL=(ALL:ALL) NOPASSWD:ALL

 * The configurations are stored as xml file under /var/lib/jenkins/jobs/<job-name>/config.xml.